xiaosasori/nest-fundamentals/README.md

 - The `useFactory` syntax (custom providers) is useful when we want to:
   - Create providers dynamically based on other providers
   - Delay the entire bootstrap process until one or more asynchronous tasks have completed (async functions)

+## Building Blocks (Exception filters, Pipes, Guards, Interceptors)

+- Can be
+  - **Globally**-scoped
+  - **Controller**-scoped
+  - **Method**-scoped
+  - **Param**-scoped availale to Pipes only
+- `Exception Filters` handle and process unhandled exceptions
+- `Pipes`
+  - Transform input data to the desired output
+  - Evaluate & validate input data
+- `Guards` determine whether a given request meets certain conditions
+- `Interceptors`
+  - Bind extra logic _before_ or _after_ method execution
+  - Transform the result returned from a method
+  - Depending on specific conditions can completely override a method

 ## Installation

 ```bash